Tales Series – 2008 Developer Interview

 If you’re a player who finds that kind of game fun—you’re our target audience, and that consideration is how I conceive the “Tales-ness.”

 —There’s clearly many things that go into making a Tales game a Tales game.
-Has keeping to those principles ever caused you difficulties, on the other hand?
+Has keeping to those principles ever caused you difficulties?

 Hasegawa: I think almost all our staff would say this, but our attitude is that we want to keep doing this series for years to come, and because of that, there aren’t a lot of frustrations of that kind on the planning end.

 Anabuki: When we made Vesperia, we were trying to outdo Abyss.
 It’s like we’re always in a race with ourselves, trying to beat our previous best.
 This means, of course, that the wall keeps getting higher and higher with every release.
 Whether that kind of challenge invigorates you or exhausts you probably determines how long you’ll make it in the planning group!